 Of course, the genes to be tested on the Y chromosome would only be expressed 50% of the time.
 This is useful in that if the new gene kills the organism, it would only happen with males.

 I propose further that if the gene "has proven itself" by continuing to exist over many generations, it could then jump to the X chromosome.
 From there it would again be expressed at the same levels with the male, but with females, the gene would sometimes be turned off and if one of the copies reverts to an unmutated state, the gene would not be tested in 100% of the organisms, but in 75%.

-In fact maybe the genes start first on the X with one copy where it is turned off half the time, leading it to be expressed 25% of the time.
-Next the gene proven to have increased fitness by the meer fact of continuing to exist over a certain number of generations, would jump to the Y chromosome.
+In fact, maybe the genes start first on the X with one copy where it is turned off half the time, leading it to be expressed 25% of the time.
+Next, the gene proven to have increased fitness by the mere fact of continuing to exist over a certain number of generations would jump to the Y chromosome.
 Here it would be expressed 50% of the time among the young.
-After several more generations of proving itself, the gene would jump back to the X chromosome, be duplicated and somehow maybe one of the copies is unmutated so that when under normal silencing of one of the genes of the female, the new gene would be expressed 75% of time.
+After several more generations of proving itself, the gene would jump back to the X chromosome, be duplicated and somehow maybe one of the copies is unmutated so that when under normal silencing of one of the genes of the female, the new gene would be expressed 75% of the time.